Updated March 21, 2023

-Based on the data modeling principles, mapping rules are defined to carry out the transition from a conceptual data model to a logical data model
+Based on the data modelling principles, mapping rules are defined to carry out the transition from a conceptual data model to a logical data model.

-- Equality Search Attributes: Equality search attributes are used at the columns containing the primary key to participate in equality search.
+- Equality search attributes: Equality search attributes are used at the columns containing the primary key to participate in the equality search.

-- Ordering Attribute: Ordering attribute is used to group by data in a specific order
+- Ordering attribute: The ordering attribute is used to group by data in a specific order.

 Based on the above mapping rules, we design mapping patterns that serve as the basis for automating the database design.
 Through the given query and conceptual data model, each pattern defines the final schema design outline.

-Once the logical model is in place developing a physical model is relatively easy.
+Once the logical model is in place, developing a physical model is relatively easy.
 A physical data model represents data in the database.
-After assigning of data types the partition size is estimated and testing is performed to analyze the model for better optimization.
+After assigning data types, the partition size is estimated, and testing is performed to analyze the model for better optimization.